tianyuan-lu/SclerodermaMethylation/README.md

 We provide an R program which enables visualization of methylation pattern across samples in any user-specified regions (methylationShowcase.R).
 This program requires a recent version of R and R packages `argparse`, `dplyr` and `ComplexHeatmap`.

-After downloading the script, demographic covariates and WGBS data of chromosomes of interest, or cloning this repository locally, users can retrieve usage of this program by executing:
+After downloading the script, demographic covariates and WGBS data of chromosomes of interest, or cloning this repository locally, users can retrieve usage of this program by executing from command line:

     Rscript methylationShowcase.R -h
 ```ruby